-Reading this year has been pretty diverse, with an unintentional heavy focus on horror — of all flavours.
-I’ve also developed a taste for bizzaro horror, I’ve come across a few authors who have tickled me – a new (non) guilty pleasure for sure.
-If it’s gonna simultaneously grose me out and make me laugh my ass off, it’s a thumbs up!
-Outwith proofreading, editing support and competition reading my ‘just for fun’ list, in no particular order, have included:
+Reading this year has been pretty diverse, with an unintentional heavy focus on horror of all flavours.
+I’ve also developed a taste for bizzaro horror.
+I’ve come across a few authors who have tickled me — a new (non) guilty pleasure for sure.
+If it’s gonna simultaneously gross me out and make me laugh my ass off, it’s a thumbs up!
+Outwith proofreading, editing and competition reading my ‘just for fun’ list, in no particular order, have included:

 Richard Laymon – The Beast House Chronicles Edward Lee – City Infernal (Series) Kevin J. Kennedy – The Horror Collection (Anthology Series) Jethro Punter – The Daydreamer Chronicles Eleanor Merry – Dead Aware (Series) RJ Roles – Girl’s Best Friend (Tangled Web Series) Steve Stred – Ritual (Father of Lies Trilogy) Matt Shaw – Deep Rooted Fetish (Short) Duncan Ralston – In Every Dark Corner (Shorts Collection) Darren Tarditi – Neigfrid (Novella) Natasha Mostert – The Midnight Side (Novel) Laurel K Hamilton – Anita Blake (Series) K Trap Jones – Welcome to the Splatter Club (Anthology) Ernest Cline – Ready Player One Ernest Cline – Armada Christine Morgan – Lakehouse Infernal Insignia Stories – Japanese Fantasy Drabbles Liian Varus – Is Stranged John Black – Growlers Iron Faerie Publishing – Hawthorn & Ash (Anthology Series) Iron Faerie Publishing – The Best of Iron Faerie Publishing 2019 Andrew Lennon – Life to Waste Tim Lebbon – Eden Saemund Sigfussion, Snorri Sturluson – The Poetic Edda & The Prose Edda

-The submission opportunities out there are plentiful and you can’t write or, indeed, get accepted into them all.
+The submission opportunities are plentiful and you can’t write or, indeed, get accepted into them all.

 I’ve naturally had a preference for small press/indie publishers.
 Responding to these opportunities is rather nice as it takes the work out of the book building/formatting side — which is an immense amount of work on the publishing side.
 I massively appreciate the work that goes on behind the scenes of a quality publication and am truly grateful to a part of each one who’ve warmly accepted my (often) warped little terrors into their fold.